jim-easterbrook/pywws/doc_src/guides/hourlylogging.rst

    plot = ['28days.png.xml']
    text = [('forecast.txt', 'T'), 'allmonths.txt']

-Note the use of the ``'T'`` flag -- this tells pywws to tweet the template result instead of uploading it to your ftp site.
+Note the use of the ``'T'`` flag -- this tells pywws to send the template result to Twitter instead of uploading it to your ftp site.

 You can test that all these are working by removing the ``[last update]`` section from status.ini, then running :py:mod:`~pywws.Hourly` again::